nanoframework/Samples/samples/WebSockets/WebSockets.Server.RgbSample/README.md

-# WebSocket Server Sample
+# 🌶️🌶️ - WebSocket Server Sample with RGB Led

 Shows how to use the WebSockets related APIs in [System.Net.WebSockets](http://docs.nanoframework.net/api/System.Net.WebSockets.html).
 Documentation on the Websocket library can be found in the [WebSockets Repo](https://github.com/nanoframework/System.Net.WebSockets).

 ## Sample

-This sample shows howto use Websocket Server with a Webserver hosting a WebApp that controlls a rgb led.
+This sample shows how to use Websocket Server with a Webserver hosting a WebApp that controls a rgb led.

 ## Hardware requirements